KCBS-TV: News department history

-In 1961, KNXT created one of the nation's first "newshours."
+In 1961, KNXT created one of the nation's first "newshours".
 It began with 45 minutes of local news, The Big News, which featured Jerry Dunphy, along with legendary weatherman Bill Keene and sportscaster Gil Stratton.
-It aired from 6:30 p.m. to 7:15 p.m. weeknights, leading into the then-15-minute-long CBS Evening News, which completed the news hour.
+It aired from 6:30 to 7:15 p.m. weeknights, leading into the then-15-minute-long CBS Evening News, which completed the news hour.
 Also featured were special assignment reporter Maury Green and "Human Predicament" essayist Ralph Story.
 The team and format helped make KNXT the top-rated news station in Los Angeles.
 At times, a quarter of Los Angeles television sets were tuned to The Big News and its late-evening companion, Eleven O'Clock Report, the highest ratings ever for a television newscast in the area.
 The station eventually added reporters such as Howard Gingold and Saul Helpert, among others, and added news bureaus in Sacramento, San Francisco and Orange County, each with full-time correspondents and camera crews.